 Top 10 ways to perfect employee experience strategy

-Your employee experience starts with your potential candidates and how satisfied are they with the experience provided to them right from the very beginning.
+Your employee engagement experience starts with your potential candidates and how satisfied they are with the experience provided to them right from the very beginning.
 The best way to win over your competition is if you are able to provide these future employees with a flawless application system.

 One very important thing that most organizations fail to do is acknowledge the receipt of the job application.
-Most organization fail to revert to a candidate if their candidature is not suitable for the advertised position and this is a big no-no!
-If they don’t fit they need to know, so they can try elsewhere.
+Most organizations fail to revert to a candidate if their candidature is not suitable for the advertised position, and this is a big no-no!
+They need to know if they don’t fit so that they can try elsewhere.
 Make it simple for them.

-Competition to hire the top talent is fierce as a result even the applicants are weighing their options and their expectations are higher than ever.
-In this race, it is bound that you will be tensed, what if you miss out on hiring the right talent?
+Competition to hire top talent is fierce.
+As a result, even the applicants are weighing their options, and employee expectations are higher than ever.
+In this race, it is bound that you will be tense.
+What if you miss out on hiring the right talent?

-Simon Sinek is inspiring great leaders to think differently, in his legendary TED talk, How Great Leaders Inspire Action, he discussed what differentiates organizations that are inspired from those who are not.
+Simon Sinek is inspiring great leaders to think differently.
+In his legendary TED talk, How Great Leaders Inspire Action, he discussed what differentiates organizations that are inspired from those that are not.

-According to Sinek, organizations that know their “why” lead from the front and when your leadership is inspired enough it the same energy that penetrated within the organization, right from the mailroom to the CEO’s chamber.
+According to Sinek, organizations that know their “why” lead from the front, and when your leadership is inspired enough, it is the same energy that penetrates within the organization, right from the mailroom to the CEO’s chamber.

-Top talent is not inspired by paychecks and simple perks or free snacks, they need inspired leadership.
+Paychecks, simple perks, or free snacks do not inspire top talent.
+They need inspired leadership.
 So don’t hold back from experiencing and expressing your why.
 Tout your organization’s mission and inspire confidence amongst your employees.

-Research has shown that an amazing onboarding experience significantly increases employee engagement and employee retention.
-If you want your new employees to achieve long-term success in your organization make sure to give them an amazing experience right from the very beginning.
+Research has shown that an amazing onboarding experience significantly increases employee engagement and employee retention strategy.
+If you want your new employees to achieve long-term success in your organization, give them an amazing experience right from the beginning.

-- Share with them login credentials, make sure their desk is set up in advance.
+- Share with them login credentials, and make sure their desk is set up in advance.

-- Brief them about company history, make sure they understand the vision, mission, and goals of the organization.
+- Brief them about the company’s history, and ensure they understand the organization’s vision, mission, and goals.

-- Introduce your new hire to his/her teammates, organize an ice-breaking session if that helps.
+- Introduce your new hire to his/her teammates, and organize an ice-breaking session if that helps.

 - Set the tone right from day one.
 They need to know what is expected of them.